 - Enhanced life chances as a result of the well documented benefits of Early Help in preventing issues later in life.

-- You may have experience significant change in circumstances, trauma.
+- You may have experienced significant change in circumstances, trauma.

 - An all age integrated service providing continuous support across age groups and for the whole family.